jarmali/QuoteAppforAndroid/README.md

 Example app developed using MVVM design pattern with Kotlin, RxJava2 and Retrofit2.<br />
 Quotes are fetched over REST API from https://theysaidso.com/api

+# Installation

+Open project in Android Studio and select "Run"